Arsen Zakharyan: Real Sociedad

 On 19 August 2023, La Liga club Real Sociedad announced the signing of Zakharyan on a contract until 30 June 2029.
 The transfer fee was €12 million, with Dynamo retaining 10% of any future transfer fee.
 On 15 March 2024, Zakharyan scored his first goal for the club in a 2–0 league win over Cádiz.
 He played 40 games across all competitions in his first season, totalling over 1,800 minutes on the pitch.

 During pre-season in July 2024, Zakharyan suffered a right ankle tendon injury and did not return to the pitch until 2 February, 253 days after his last match.
 Three weeks later, he scored the first goal of a 3–0 home win over Leganés, but left the game with a right-leg muscular injury at half time.
 In March, he missed Real Sociedad's trip to Manchester United in the last 16 of the Europa League, having not been granted a visa to enter the United Kingdom.

 Zakharyan started the 2025–26 season on the bench, making 4 second-half substitute appearances in the first 10 league games.
 On 28 October 2025, he scored his first goal of the season in the club's Copa del Rey campaign opener against the sixth-tier club Negreira.
+He made his first starting line-up La Liga appearance in the club's 13th league game against Osasuna on 22 November 2025, but overall continued to be used as second-half substitute in league games, while being a starter in Copa del Rey matches.
+After missing several games in January and February due to recurring calf injury, he struggled to regain his place in the rotation.
+Out of the last 20 league games, he started 2 and was a substitute in 3.
+Real Sociedad won the 2025–26 Copa del Rey, giving Zakharyan his first career trophy (Zakharyan did not appear in any Copa games after the Round of 16 against Osasuna on 13 January 2026, in which he missed the goal on the decisive penalty kick in the shoot-out which would have won the game for his side, they won the shootout after Osasuna missed their next kick).